 Call for Detox Options 1-800-423-2482

-This isn’t to suggest a moral “failure” of the celebrities, nor anyone else who’s been in and out of drug treatment programs before.
-Instead, it’s meant to highlight some important questions that aren’t being adequately addressed in the fight against opioids.
+Failed detox attempt does not suggest a moral “failure” of the celebrities, nor anyone else who’s been in and out of drug treatment programs before.
+Instead, it’s meant to highlight some critical questions that aren’t adequately addressed in the fight against opioids.

-Why is the failure of opioid use disorder treatment so common – even among individuals who are blessed with plenty of financial resources to help them?
+Why is the failure of opioid use disorder treatment so familiar – even among individuals who are blessed with plenty of financial resources to help them?
 Why do so many people leave intensive rehab only to, eventually, use again and place themselves at dire risk of accidental overdose and death?
-After all, if drug dependency was truly a “chronic disease” like many people argue, wouldn’t medical treatment be sufficient to address the issue?
+After all, if drug dependency were indeed a “chronic disease,” like many people argue, wouldn’t medical treatment be sufficient to address the issue?

 The current standards of care often fail to provide effective and long-lasting solutions for individuals and their loved ones.
 Time and again, conventional opioid use disorder treatment falls short.

-Simply put: chronic stress, emotional trauma, pervasive loneliness, and psychiatric disorders like depression and anxiety are common in the human experience and therefore common among people with opioid use disorder.
-And when these mental health issues are not explored and professionally managed, then drug use disorders will persist.
+Put: chronic stress, emotional trauma, pervasive loneliness, and psychiatric disorders like depression and anxiety are common in the human experience and shared among people with opioid use disorder.
+And when these mental health issues are not explored and professionally managed, drug use disorders will persist.

 Opioid misuse is not a moral inadequacy or character flaw.
-In our experience and after treating thousands of individuals for more than two decades, we have found that opioid misuse is very often an attempt to self-medicate, an attempt to relieve both physical and especially psychological pain.
+In our experience and after treating thousands of individuals for more than two decades, we have found that opioid misuse is often an attempt to self-medicate to relieve physical and psychological pain.

 Seen this way, drug misuse is a symptom of a deeper-rooted and highly personal issue.
 And, as you can imagine, interventions that only attempt to fix the symptom will not help a person resolve the underlying source of their problem, especially when the standard intervention merely replaces an illicit opioid with a legally prescribed one such as methadone or buprenorphine.

-It is time to start seeing opioid drug dependency for what it really is.
-It is not a “chronic disease,” but a complex behavioral response that often attempts to compensate for underlying physical and psychological pain and trauma.
-It is time to understand that conventional treatment for drug dependency too often fails to adequately address the true roots of opioid dependency.
+We need to start seeing opioid drug dependency for what it is.
+Drug addiction is not a “chronic disease,” but a complex behavioral response that often attempts to compensate for underlying physical and psychological pain and trauma.
+It is time to understand that conventional treatment for drug dependency often fails to address the true roots of opioid dependence adequately.
 It’s time to stop treating opioid use disorder in a vacuum that doesn’t consider the person behind the patient.

-It is time to understand that finding a solution to the opioid crisis must include an attempt to investigate and address a person’s mental health.
+It is time to understand that finding a solution to the opioid crisis must include investigating and addressing a person’s mental health.

 “Based on decades of scientific literature, and direct clinical experience, the team at Waismann Method® believes that until and unless mental health care is dealt with in a powerful, scientific, and all-encompassing manner, the opioid crisis will just lead to another drug crisis,” says Clare Waismann, CATC – Certified Addiction Treatment Counselor and the Founder of the Waismann Method® of Advanced Treatment of Opiate Dependence and Domus Retreat.

-In other words, replacing illicit street drugs with government-subsidized medications only puts a bandage on our collective suffering and leaves people at risk for self-medicating in the future with different substances.
-Conventional opioid use disorder treatment hasn’t proven to be enough to heal what’s going on beneath a person’s behaviors, and any treatment approach that prioritizes medication over psychological support is bound to be underwhelming.
+In other words, replacing illicit street drugs with government-subsidized medications only puts a bandage on our collective suffering.
+It leaves people at risk for self-medicating in the future with different substances.
+Conventional opioid use disorder treatment hasn’t proven to be enough to heal what’s going on beneath a person’s behaviors.
+Any treatment approach that prioritizes medication over psychological support is bound to be underwhelming.

 With the Waismann Method®, our experienced team gets people medically detoxified from opioids in a private, comfortable, state-of-the-art hospital environment under the direct supervision of a quadruple-board certified physician.
-Rapid detox – medical treatment of opioid use disorder and other forms of medically assisted detox, helps a patient quickly and safely get the opioid drugs out of their system.
-This allows them to be more emotionally and physically prepared to do the next and usually hardest step of their recovery: addressing the underlying mental and emotional issues which were driving their drug use in the first place.
+Rapid detox – the medical treatment of opioid use disorder and other forms of medically assisted detox, helps patients quickly and safely get the opioid drugs out of their system.
+This allows them to be more emotionally and physically prepared to do the following and usually hardest step of their recovery: addressing the underlying mental and emotional issues driving their drug use in the first place.

 At Waismann, we provide personalized, private, and comprehensive physical and emotional health care to help you or your loved one find the best path to a complete recovery.
-Our private treatment center for Substance Abuse and Opioid Use Disorder, Domus Retreat®, provides you with around-the-clock care from healthcare professionals while you recover from your detox treatment, in a place where you truly feel taken care of, comforted, and truly supported.
+Our private treatment center for Substance Abuse and Opioid Use Disorder, Domus Retreat®, provides you with around-the-clock care from healthcare professionals.
+At the same time, you recover from your detox treatment in a place where you genuinely feel cared for, comfortable, and indeed supported.